4 Semiparametric Regression

 )

-# extract ID, time, status and covariates matrix Z from the data.
+# extract ID, time, status, and covariates matrix Z

-# note that: ID, time and status should be column vector
+# note that ID, time, and status should be column vectors

 obj <- pwreg(ID, time, status, Z)